 Remember, if you have Amex Membership Rewards points, you can transfer to Iberia or British Airways and receive a 40% bonus until October 1, 2019.
 To get 23,000 Iberia avios, you would only need to transfer 17,000 Amex points to Iberia!

 The current Amex Membership Rewards transfer bonus to avios made a great deal even better!
 Even if you’re reading this after that promo has expired, British Airways and Iberia are often a great way to book AA flights.
 Both of my favorite award currencies, Chase Ultimate Rewards and American Express Membership Rewards transfer to both airlines at a 1:1 ratio.

-Open a Chase Sapphire Preferred or an Amex Membership Rewards earning card if you haven’t already!
+Open a card_name or an Amex Membership Rewards earning card if you haven’t already!

 Amex Rates and Fees:

 - The Platinum Card from American Express [rates and fees]

 Advertiser disclosure: The Miles Genie has partnered with CardRatings for our coverage of credit card products.
 The Miles Genie and CardRatings may receive a commission from card issuers.